Max Weber: The Protestant Ethic and the Spirit of Capitalism

 The development of the concept of the calling quickly gave to the modern entrepreneur a fabulously clear conscience – and also industrious workers; he gave to his employees as the wages of their ascetic devotion to the calling and of co-operation in his ruthless exploitation of them through capitalism the prospect of eternal salvation.

 — —Max Weber in The Protestant Ethic and the Spirit of Capitalism, 1905.

 The Protestant Ethic and the Spirit of Capitalism is Weber's most famous work.
 It was his first work on how religions affected economic systems' development.
-In the book, he put forward the thesis that the Protestant work ethic, which was derived from the theological ideas of the Reformation, influenced the development of capitalism.
-Weber was looking for elective affinities between the Protestant work ethic and capitalism.
-He argued that the Puritans' religious calling to work caused them to systematically obtain wealth.
-They wished to prove that they were members of the elect who were destined to go to Heaven.
+In the book, he put forward the thesis that the Protestant work ethic, which was derived from the theological ideas of the Reformation, influenced capitalism's development.
+Weber looked for elective affinities between the Protestant work ethic and capitalism.
+He may have derived "elective affinity" from one of Johann Wolfgang von Goethe's works.
+Weber argued that the Puritans' religious calling to work caused them to systematically obtain wealth.
+They wished to prove that they were predestined to go to Heaven.
 Weber used Benjamin Franklin's personal ethic, as described in his "Advice to a Young Tradesman", as an example of the Protestant sects' economic ethic.
-Concepts that later became central to his scholarship, such as rationalisation and the ideal type, appeared in the thesis.
+Concepts that later became central to his scholarship, including rationalisation and the ideal type, appeared in the text.

-Christian religious devotion was historically accompanied by the rejection of mundane affairs, including economic pursuit.
-Weber argued that the origin of modern capitalism was in the Reformation's religious ideas.
-According to him, certain types of Protestantism – notably Calvinism – were supportive of the rational pursuit of economic gain and the worldly activities that were dedicated to it, seeing those activities as having been endowed with moral and spiritual significance.
+According to Weber, certain types of Protestantism – notably Calvinism – were supportive of the rational pursuit of economic gain and the worldly activities that were dedicated to it, seeing those activities as having been endowed with moral and spiritual significance.
 The spirit of capitalism was found in the desire to work hard in a way that pleased the worker and signified their worth and originally had a basis in theology.
 In particular, the Protestant work ethic motivated the believers to work hard, be successful in business, and reinvest their profits in further development rather than frivolous pleasures.
 Weber thought that self-restraint, hard work, and a belief that wealth could be a sign of salvation were representative of ascetic Protestantism.
 Ascetic Protestants practiced inner-worldly asceticism and sought to change the world to better reflect their beliefs.
 The notion of a religious calling, when combined with predestination, meant that each individual had to take action to prove their salvation to themselves.
 However, the success that these religious principles created ultimately removed them as an influence on modern capitalism through their creation of a worldly perspective.
-As a result, rationalisation entrapped that system's inheritors in a socioeconomic iron cage.
+As a result, rationalisation entrapped that system's inheritors in a socio-economic iron cage.